CReF: Cross-modal and Recurrent Fusion for Depth-conditioned Humanoid Locomotion: Experiments

 \subsubsection{Stair Foothold Distribution Analysis}

-Fig.~\ref{fig:foot_placement_compare} compares the stair touchdown distributions produced by the foothold placement reward and the FCQR baseline.
+Fig.~\ref{fig:foot_placement_compare} compares the stair touchdown distributions produced by the foothold placement reward, FCQR, and NoFR.
 The distributions are computed from converged rollouts on the hard stair setting, by pooling touchdown samples from both feet across all evaluated environments.
 The reported touchdown positions are the projected contact points of the foot-end geometric centers at touchdown.
-The proposed reward yields consistently tighter and more repeatable contact placement in both ascent and descent.
-On ascending stairs, it reduces the median absolute deviation from 3.0\,cm to 1.5\,cm and eliminates the logged ankle-riser collisions.
-On descending stairs, it reduces the median absolute deviation from 2.8\,cm to 1.4\,cm.
+The proposed reward yields the tightest and most repeatable contact placement in both ascent and descent.
+On ascending stairs, it achieves the highest concentration and eliminates logged ankle-riser collisions.
+On descending stairs, it reduces the median absolute deviation from 2.8\,cm (FCQR) and 9.8\,cm (NoFR) to 1.4\,cm.

 The improvement is not merely a shift of the touchdown mean.
 Instead, the entire distribution becomes more concentrated, indicating that the reward improves contact precision and repeatability.
 This is consistent with its design: although computed at touchdown, it provides an anticipatory shaping objective toward locally supportable regions, rather than only discouraging unfavorable contacts after they occur.